Romanichal: History

 From the 1780s onwards, the anti-Romani laws were gradually repealed.
-The identity of the Romanichals was formed between 1660 and 1800, as a Romani group living in Britain.
+The identity of the Romanichal was formed between 1660 and 1800, as a Romani group living in Britain.

 Persecution

 Hostility and discrimination against Romani people is still present in the UK.
-In 2008, it was reported that the Romani experienced a higher degree of racism than any other group in the United Kingdom, including asylum-seekers, and a Mori poll indicated that a third of UK residents admitted to being prejudiced against Romani.
+In 2008, it was reported that Romanies experienced a higher degree of racism than any other group in the United Kingdom, including asylum-seekers, and a Mori poll indicated that a third of UK residents admitted to being prejudiced against Romanies.

 Deportations

-The authorities began to deport Romanichals, principally to Norway, as early as 1544.
+The authorities began to deport Romanichal, principally to Norway, as early as 1544.
 The process was continued and encouraged by Elizabeth I and James I.